 Philosophy

-I built Agent to Bricks because I kept watching the same thing happen.
+I built Agent to Bricks because the tools I wanted didn’t exist.

-Meanwhile, tools like Claude Code and Codex are writing code that’s genuinely good.
+AI coding agents like Claude Code and Codex are writing code that’s genuinely good.
 But they had no way to talk to a Bricks site.
 No access to your classes, your tokens, your element tree.
+And the WordPress-specific AI tools that do exist come with monthly subscriptions that stack on top of everything else you’re already paying for.

 So I wrote a bridge.